harry-hart/pqm4-LightCROSS/README.md

   - [X] Re-run all benchmarks
   - [X] Move to ./crypto_sign from ./mupq/crypto_sign to take advantage of keccak asm
   - [X] Finish writing automated profiling script
-  - [ ] Finish merge of GGM and Merkle optimisation
+  - [X] Finish merge of GGM and Merkle optimisation
+  - [ ] Experimental partial caching of tree according to expected probability of run

 # pqm4
 Collection of post-quantum cryptographic alrogithms for the ARM Cortex-M4